Addison’s disease (primary adrenal insufficiency) is caused by destruction or dysfunction of the adrenal cortex.

 An Addisonian crisis is a medical emergency requiring prompt recognition and treatment.

 It is managed with IV hydrocortisone (100mg) and IV fluid rehydration.
-Close monitoring of electrolytes is necessary with ECGs if required.
+Cardiac, electrolyte and blood sugar monitoring should be arranged.

 100mg of hydrocortisone has sufficient mineralocorticoid activity and acutely fludrocortisone is not necessary.
 Following initial resuscitation, a hydrocortisone/dextrose infusion may be given with a target of 400mg of hydrocortisone over a 24 hour period.
 This will need to be reduced over the coming days, specialist input should be sought.